MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 One physical computer system running a [Windows Server 10 Insiders release](https://insider.windows.com/).

-This quick start can be run on a Windows 10 virtual machine if nested virtualization is configured on the system.
+This quick start can be run on a Windows 10 virtual machine, if nested virtualization is configured on the system.
 More information can be found in the [Nested Virtualization Guide](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

 > This quick start is specific to Hyper-V containers on Windows 10.
-Additional quick start documentation is available for other configuration.
-See the table of contents for these.
+Additional quick start documentation can be found in the table of contents on the left hand side of this page.

 ## 1. Install Container Feature